cloudamqp/terraform-provider-cloudamqp/docs/resources/trust_store.md

   The resource will poll for job completion using the configured `sleep` and `timeout` values.
 * Only one trust store configuration can exist per instance.
 Creating a new configuration will replace any existing configuration.
-* The `cacert` field is write-only.
-To update the CA certificate, increment the `version` attribute.
-This triggers RabbitMQ to re-apply the certificate.
 * RabbitMQ will periodically fetch certificates from the configured URL according to the `refresh_interval` setting.
 * The trust store is useful for dynamic certificate management where CA certificates may be rotated or updated externally.
+* Either use `http` or `file` configuration block.
+* The `http.cacert` field is write-only.
+To update the CA certificate, increment the `version` attribute.
+This triggers the provider to re-apply the certificate.
+* The `file.certificates` field is write-only.
+To update the allow list with certificates, increment the `version` attribute.
+This triggers the provider to re-apply the certificates.